codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/general.md

 # Comfort Accounting User Guide

 The Comfort Accounting plugin is a robust tool designed to streamline accounting processes in WordPress.
-It offers comprehensive features and settings to **manage agencies, accounts, categories, vendors/clients, logs, reports, and integration with WooCommerce**.
+It offers comprehensive features and settings to **manage agencies, accounts, categories, vendors/clients, logs, reports, and integration with WooCommerce & Comfort Invoice**.
 Below is a brief overview of its core functionalities and configurable options:

 ## Core Components ##
 [Dashboard](./dashboard.md)\